cat51792/cat51792/README.md

-i like the color lavender if you couldn't tell.
+I like the color lavender if you couldn't tell
+I also try to code in java but fail